-I am an admin for a Facebook group with over 10,000 professing Christians.
-When we review requests to join the group, it is often disheartening to see the number of profiles that contain lewd pictures, crass jokes, and straight-up profanity on their Facebook walls.
+I once served as an admin for a Facebook group with over 30,000 professing Christians.
+When we reviewed requests to join the group, it was often disheartening to see the number of profiles that contain lewd pictures, crass jokes, and straight-up profanity on their Facebook walls.
 Often, there are Bible verses and cuss words randomly interspersed throughout their posts.
-We also end up having to delete a lot of posts from members who use profane or obscene language in their posted conversations.
+We also ended up having to delete a lot of posts from members who use profane or obscene language in their posted conversations.

 I believe many/most of these people are actually church-going, professing Christians.
 What troubles me most about this is that you have to be far more intentional about what you type, or post, than you are about what you say verbally.
 If you slam your fingers in the car door, something will emit from your vocal chords and your mouth.
 It’s not premeditated.
 I am thankful, that because I never started the nasty habit of swearing, for me, it’s not cuss words.
 If cussing is your background, and/or you were raised with profane language, that may, unfortunately, be your default (until Christ has renewed your mind).